uvsmtid/common-salt-states/docs/todo/profile_pillars_template.md

     actually what bootstrap consumes for its target environments).

-*   There should be separation of pillars consumed by states in different projects (common, or project-specific pillars) so that it is clear in each diff what changes should be considered and what should not.
+*   There should be separation of pillars consumed by states in different project_names (common, or project_name-specific pillars) so that it is clear in each diff what changes should be considered and what should not.